Mansfield Railway: Trains and depots

 Mansfield Central had fourteen passenger trains a day to Nottingham Victoria, and twelve return, in 1939, with extra trains on Saturdays.
-A LeedsBournemouth express was also routed this way during the 1930s.
+A Leeds–Bournemouth express was also routed this way during the 1930s.
 In the autumn of 1955 there were eight northbound and seven southbound passenger trains over the Mansfield Railway, but they had become increasingly loss-making and the decision was taken to withdraw them, on 2 January 1956.
 Kirkby and Sutton goods yards were to close at the same time.
 Scheduled summer Saturday holiday trains continued until 8 September 1956, and seasonal excursions to east coast resorts continued for several years.
 Nevertheless Mansfield goods depot closed on 13 June 1966 and the line south of Crown Farm Colliery (two miles east of Mansfield) closed on 7 January 1968.
 Virtually all traces of the route through Mansfield were eradicated in the 1970s.
 Crown Farm Colliery closed in March 1988, and Bilsthorpe in March 1997.
 Clipstone Colliery closed in 2003.